Firemaster8/fds-wave-lua-scripts/README.md

 -"fdswavechartutilexample.lua" creates 3 different types of chart that displays the wave table along with a list of values.
 Mostly for example purposes, feel free to use it as a template.

--"fdswavedocumentor.lua" used for collecting and saving wave data to bin files used throughout gameplay.
+-"fdswavedocumentor.lua" used for collecting and exporting wave data to bin files used throughout gameplay.

 Note: